-We fitted the models to a subset of the data from Nicenboim et al. (submitted).
-This work reports two self-paced reading studies investigating similarity-based interference with experimental items similar to (1).
-For the current study, we pooled the data of the 183 participants of both experiments, but keeping only the sentences with questions that queried the subject of the embedded verb, since cue-based retrieval models predict that interference will affect only retrievals where the cue is relevant.
+For the current study, we pooled the data of both self-paced reading experiments, keeping only the sentences with questions that queried the subject of the embedded verb, as in (3).
+This was done because cue-based retrieval models predict that interference will affect only retrievals where the cue is relevant.
 This left us with 20 sentences for each participant.
-For each sentence we used the time taken for reading the auxiliary verb hatte ("had.sg") and the response given at the multiple choice task; as we mentioned before we assume that the response given corresponds to the NP that was retrieved at the moment of parsing the auxiliary verb.
+For each sentence we used two dependent variables: (i) the time taken for reading the auxiliary verb hatte ("had.sg"), where Nicenboim et al. (Submitted) found evidence for interference effects in reading times, and (ii) the response given at the multiple choice task.